-There are times when I’ve suddenly realised I don’t know something that everyone else seems to know.
-Does that happen to you?
-I have life skill gaps in my knowledge, and it can be dang uncomfortable!
+Do you suddenly realise you don’t know something that everyone else seems to know?
+There can be life skill gaps in your knowledge, and it can be dang uncomfortable!

-Listen to me talk about life skill gaps on Hobart’s ultra106five
+Listen to Jenny talk about life skill gaps on Hobart’s ultra106five

 Life skills, almost always, are passed onto us by our parents.
 It’s part of the process of growing up.
 These critical pieces of information are many and varied.
 Usually it’s the little things.
 Who taught you to speak?
 Tie shoelaces?
 Drive a car?
 The thing is, just like missing the day at school when fractions were introduced, sometimes you never quite get what some skills.
 These “life skill gaps” can be very practical – for example I didn’t know how to make smooth custard.
 I also chucked out so many pots of burnt stewed apples when I first left home.
 Lumpy custard with burnt apples anyone?
 Little things like this cropped up constantly as a young adult.
 But it can go way beyond food prep.